How to Plan Your Wedding at Work (Without Getting Fired!)

 Unless you're just doing a drive-by to check out their digs, keep actual vendor visits to your days off or weekends.
 You're going to want to visit most vendors as a tag team, so you'll need your fiance with you.
 More importantly, if you really like the vendor, you can talk much longer without worrying about going over your lunch hour.
 Better to play it safe and plan visits for when you know you don't have work commitments.

 DIY Stuff: Nighttime

 Did you really think you'd be able to assemble programs at your desk?
 Or that your boss won't notice you printing out 200 favor cards on the color printer?
-Wedding projects (like tying the bows on all those favor boxes) are definitely a nighttime activity -- kick back with a glass of wine and a DVD of the last season of Grey's Anatomy while you fold 300 sheets of vellum.
+Wedding projects (like tying the bows on all those favor boxes) are definitely a nighttime activity—kick back with a glass of wine and Netflix while you fold 300 sheets of vellum.